egel/blog/content/blog/install_the_latest_nvidia_drivers_on_linux.md

     :::bash
     sudo pluma /etc/default/grub

-While editing in your favourite editor, uncomment the lines, simply by removing the `#` in front of those lines.
+While editing in your favorite editor, uncomment the lines, simply by removing the `#` in front of those lines.

     :::apache
     #GRUB_TERMINAL=console
     #GRUB_GFXMODE=640x480

-Save the file and run undate-grub to implement the changes
+Save the file and run `update-grub` to implement the changes

     :::bash
     sudo update-grub